Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script adding execute permissions to the owner and group owner and read permissions to other users
+adding execution permission to the owner, the group owner and to other users of the file hello